jaydeegbobeh/eng88/Cybersecuirty/README.md

 # Digital Forensics Incident Response (DFIR)

-- IR: structure methodology for handling security incidents, breaches and cyber threats
+- IR: structured methodology for handling security incidents, breaches and cyber threats
 - Well-defined incident response plan (IRP) allows you to effectively identify, minimize the damage, and reduce the cost of a cyber attack, while finding and fixing the cause to prevent future attacks.

 ## Incident categorisation